Advanced Radiation Panel design for applications in National Security and Food Safety: National security application

+In the course of the study reported in Section~\ref{sec:PR}, we have also evaluated how well our technology will work for detecting illicit nuclear material.
+The US Department of Homeland Security has proposed a radiation portal specification~\cite{PNNL-TM,10108546} for $^{137}$Cs.
+The specification requires a net (above background) count rate of 110 Hz for $1 \mu$Ci ($3.7\times10^4$ Bq) for a detector that is 2 m from the source.
+Additional specifications ask for a minimum of 6100 cm$^2$ of detector area whose aspect ratio (length/width) is a minimum of 4.
+For this analysis we use two stations (located $\pm$ 2 m from the source) each 2 m tall $\times$ 50 cm wide with two layers deep of Di-counter of the geometry shown in Figure~\ref{fig:dicounter}.
+The total depth is therefore 4 cm.
+In this analysis we have followed the Radiation Portal Monitors (RPMs) concept shown in Figure 1-1 of~\cite{PNNL-TM} and reproduced in Figure~\ref{fig:portal} below.

+We now extrapolate the panel performance described in Section~\ref{sec:Source} to the parameters given above by scaling by surface area and by stopping power (thickness) and using a $ 1/r^2$ dependence on the source to detector distance.
+The scaling is shown in Equation~\ref{eq:Rate} below.
+The first term corresponds to the source strength used in Section~\ref{sec:Source} relative to the 1 $\mu$Ci specification and the second term corresponds to the signal rate in Hz from Section~\ref{sec:Source}.
+We then multiply by the ratio of the detector areas, the number of detectors (2), the relative detector thickness (2) and finally the 1/$r^2$ dependence on the source distance.
+The final signal over background rate, R, is:

+Our proposed portal configuration greatly exceeds the specification.
+The signal to noise will depend on the location of the portal, but from the results is Section~\ref{sec:Source} we expect the signal to be $\simeq 3-4\sigma$ over background.

-Another possible application for this technology would be to protect large areas from illicit radiation sources, such as might be used in a "dirty bomb" attack by terrorists.
+We next consider the effectiveness of this technology to protect large areas from illicit radiation sources, such as might be used in a "dirty bomb"~\cite{DirtyB} attack by terrorists.
 Here we give an idea of how an array of counters {\it (Radiation Cell Towers)} with the type of performance we demonstrated above for $^{137}$Cs could be used to cover a city.
 As an example, we use the NY borough of Manhattan.
-See Figure~\ref{fig:Manh}.
 Manhattan has a total area of $\simeq$ 60 km$^2$.
 We assume the performance level indicated above and extend the area of each panel to 60 cm $\times$ 30 cm (still small and easily deployable on light poles, for example).
-The metric we use here is the detection of the equivalent of an unshielded 10mCi $^{137}$Cs source.
-This would be equivalent to approximately 6 cm of lead surrounding a 10kCi source.
-Table~\ref{tab:Manh} summarizes the performance of this 60 cm $\times$ 30 cm detector panel extrapolated from the measured detector performance described in section~\ref{sec:Source}.
+The metric we use here is the detection of the equivalent of an unshielded $3.7\times10^8$ Bq $^{137}$Cs source.
+This would be equivalent to approximately 6 cm of lead surrounding a $3.7\times10^{14}$ Bq source.
+Table~\ref{tab:Manh} summarizes the performance of this 60 cm $\times$ 30 cm detector panel extrapolated from the measured detector performance described in Section~\ref{sec:Source}.
+A single panel can detect the $3.7\times10^8$ Bq from an un-shielded $^{137}$Cs source at a distance of 245~m, assuming a ten second integration window and a $3\sigma$ above background threshold.
+A single panel can cover an area of approximately 0.084 km$^2$ based on this number.
+Therefore, $\simeq$ 320 such panels could monitor the entire borough of Manhattan.
+An estimated system cost is given in the Appendix.
+In this example, we used the background rate observed in our laboratory.
+In the field mounted on light poles, the background could be less due to the detectors' being located away from concrete, asphalt and dirt.